filterAdaptive Groups

 • "conditionAttribute":"email" - The Attribute Name for Email is "email".

-• "conditionOperator":"ends with" - The end of the condition attribute is what is being evaluated so "ends with" is used.
+• "conditionOperator":"ends with" - Here we want to look for matching domains of the email address, so "ends with" is used.

-• "conditionValue":["@yourorg.com"] - The string value that the subscriber email will be compared against to see if it has a match for "ends with" .
+• "conditionValue":["@yourorg.com"] - The string value that the subscriber email will be compared against to see if it matches "ends with".

 Below shows how this is displayed in the platform dashboard: